maduhaime/predictype/README.md

 ### Why Use Enums?

-Predictype provides enums for all predicate operators.
+PredicType provides enums for all predicate operators.
 Using enums instead of raw strings offers several advantages:

 - **Type safety**: Prevents typos and ensures only valid operators are used.
 - **Autocompletion**: Modern editors suggest available operators, making development faster and less error-prone.